Skip to main content

 Website accessibility lawsuit: Prevention strategies for ecommerce businesses

-This trend has continued to grow, with increasing numbers of lawsuits being filed each year, reflecting a broader enforcement of ADA compliance as online accessibility becomes increasingly important.
+This so-called trend has continued to grow, with increasing numbers of lawsuits being filed each year, reflecting broader enforcement of ADA compliance as online accessibility becomes increasingly important.

 What can trigger a website accessibility lawsuit?